English is often privileged to the detriment of Spanish.

 Working on Oral Expression Will Be Much More Appealing with a Spanish-Speaking Professor!

-But be careful not to rest on your laurels: pass the TOEFL or another similar teacher certification, and offer lessons catered to various individuals.
+But be careful not to rest on your laurels: pass the TOEFL, IELTS or and your teacher certification, so you can offer lessons catered to the widest range of Spanish learners!

 Discover more ways to become a Spanish teacher without a teaching certificate...